jamuir/jamuir/README.md

 🧑‍🏭 👷 You can take a look at my various pull requests [here](https://github.com/search?q=author:jamuir+type:pr)

-🔑 🗝️ Do you need an HSM?
-Check out Crypto4A: http://crypto4a.com

 <!--
 **jamuir/jamuir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.